 Do Location Scouts Travel?

-Some report on the Internet that location scouts travel around the world.
+Some reports on the Internet that location scouts travel around the world.

 If they work for a production company, of course, that could be true.
-But, most location scouts work in the area which they live.
-If they are independent contractors, they work in the region near their home.
-One particular scout works the Northern California area and rarely travels.
-He only traveled if a former client asked him to scout for production outside of his jurisdiction, but that was very rare.
+But, most location scouts work in the area in which they live.
+If they are independent contractors, they work in the region near their homes.
+One particular scout works in the Northern California area and rarely travels.
+He only would if a former client asked him to scout for production outside of his jurisdiction, but that was very rare.
 Financially, it is easier for a production company to hire a local scout because he or she knows the area.

 There are times when a production company cannot hire a local scout because one is not available in the area.
 Then, it would make sense to hire one the company has worked with before since they have an established rapport and work ethic.